 A Happy Workplace is A Productive Workplace – How to Build One

 What makes you happy?
 Family, friends, shopping, travelling… the list is endless, but have you asked yourself, am I truly happy at work?
 Are the people I work with happy?
 Are my employees happy?
 Since most of us spend over 40 hours at work every week, it is important that work plays a major role in shaping our levels of happiness.
-The findings within the field of positive psychology in the last decade clearly suggest that it is critical to ask yourself these questions and start finding the secrets to creating happy workplaces.
+The findings within the field of positive psychology in the last decade clearly suggest that it is critical to ask yourself these questions, build mutual trust even while working in distributed teams and start finding the secrets to creating happy workplaces.

 Arbejdsglaede is a Danish word that belongs to Denmark, Norway and Sweden.
 Nowhere else in the world is there a word that literally means “happiness at work”.
 (Arbejds – at work, Glaede – joy or happiness) – and no wonder the Scandinavian countries top the happiness charts.
 Considering we spend more time with our colleagues than our family and friends, maintaining high levels of happiness at work is essential for healthy and successful life.
 It involves the simple idea of looking forward to Mondays and having an office environment that energises you instead of draining you.